Save 30% on online shipping anywhere in Canada and the US!

 Most Common Uses of Aluminum

-Aluminum is the third most abundant metal in the Earth’s crust, and the third most abundant element overall.
+Aluminum is the third most abundant metal in the Earth’s crust and the third most abundant element overall.
+This remarkable metal has been used commercially for over a century, becoming increasingly important across numerous industries worldwide.

-No other metal can compare to Aluminum when it comes to its variety of uses.
-Some uses of aluminum may not be immediately obvious; for example, did you know aluminum is used in the manufacturing of glass?
+No other metal can compare to aluminum in its variety of uses.
+Some uses of aluminum may not be immediately apparent; for example, did you know that aluminum is used in the manufacturing of glass?
+From everyday household items to specialized medical equipment, common uses for aluminum demonstrate its incredible adaptability and practicality.

 Aluminum is incredibly popular because it is: